-For maintaining the existing structures and systems in satisfactory condition and timely modernisation, the following actions shall be taken:
+For maintaining the existing structures and systems in satisfactory condition and their timely modernisation, following actions shall be taken:

 - a.
-Adequate budget for maintenance, repair, modernisation of existing structures and systems shall be allocated. - b.
-Water rates shall be increased and collections shall be improved. - c.
-Orders and instructions for inspections / reporting of maintenance, repair and replacement works shall be issued. - d.
+Budget requirement for execution, renovation and modernisation of existing structures as also for maintenance and repair of systems would be given due consideration and emphasis under plan and non-plan. - b.
+Water rates shall be rationalised and collections improved.

+- c.
+Orders and instructions for inspections /reporting of maintenance, repair and replacement works shall be issued. - d.
 Maintenance oriented training programmes shall be undertaken. - e.
-Water User Associations shall be encouraged to undertake maintenance, repairs and modernisation of works.
+Water Users Associations shall be encouraged to undertake execution, maintenance and repairs of works and shall be empowered to collect revenue.